thomaspoignant/go-feature-flag/README.md

 - Select all identified users: `anonymous ne true`
 - Select a user with a custom property: `userId eq "12345"`

-## Users
+## Evaluation Context
+An evaluation context in a feature flagging system is crucial for determining the output of a feature flag evaluation.
+It's a collection of pertinent data about the conditions under which the evaluation is being made.
+This data can be supplied through a mix of static information _(server name, IP, etc ...)_ and dynamic inputs (information about the user performing the action, etc ...), along with state information that is implicitly carried through the execution of the program.

+When using GO Feature Flag, it's often necessary to personalize the experience for different users.
+This is where the concept of a **targeting key** comes into play.
+A targeting key is a unique identifier that represents the context of the evaluation _(email, session id, a fingerprint or anything that is consistent)_, ensuring that they are consistently exposed to the same variation of a feature, even across multiple visits or sessions.

+For instance, GO Feature Flag ensures that in cases where a feature is being rolled out to a percentage of users, based on the targeting key, they will see the same variation each time they encounter the feature flag.

+The targeting key is a fundamental part of the evaluation context because it directly affects the determination of which feature variant is served to a particular user, and it maintains that continuity over time.
+To do so GO Feature Flag to do a hash to define if the flag can apply to this evaluation context or not.
+**We recommend using a hash if possible.**

 Feature flag targeting and rollouts are all determined by the user you pass to your evaluation calls.

-The only required field for a user is his unique `key`, it is used by the internals of GO Feature Flag to do a hash to define if the flag can apply to this user or not.
-You can use a primary key, an e-mail address, or a hash, as long as the same user always has the same key.
-**We recommend using a hash if possible.**
-All the other attributes are optional.

-Since it is useful to make complex queries on your flag, you can add as many information fields you want to your user.
-It will be used when testing the targeting rules.

-You can also distinguish logged-in users from anonymous users in the SDK ([check documentation about anonymous users](https://gofeatureflag.org/docs/go_module/target_user#anonymous-users)).

 ## Variations

-The Variation methods determine whether a flag is enabled or not for a specific user.
+Variations are the different values possible for a feature flag.
 GO Feature Flag can manage more than just `boolean` values; the value of your flag can be any of the following types:
 - `bool`
 - `int`